Billionaire Profile

 2006

-Sun TV Listed on Bombay Stock Exchange
+Sun TV Network listed on the Bombay Stock Exchange.

 Philanthropy & Social Impact